 There is a professional version of the FORE FRC at www.fore.org that incorporates additional data such as dose of steroid medication and the presence of spine fractures.
 These additional risk factors have a marginal increase on overall risk.

 How will fracture risk help me and my doctor?

 This calculator will raise awareness of the need for treatment in women and men who have a number of risk factors but are not obviously suffering from osteoporosis.
 Some of these risk factors can be improved (e.g. smoking, drinking heavily).
 Also, changes in diet and exercise can help reduce fracture risk.
-For older women and men with moderate or high risk, doctors can more accurately tell patients what their risk are without and with treatment; for example, instead of saying that a drug reduces risk by 50%, they can say, “without drug treatment the risk will be 20% and if the drug is taken the risk will be 10%.
+For older women and men with moderate or high risk, doctors can more accurately tell patients what their risks are without and with treatment; for example, instead of saying that a drug reduces risk by 50%, they can say, “without drug treatment the risk will be 20% and if the drug is taken the risk will be 10%.